 So how can we ensure that we bring on the right person?
 Get to know them!

 Sixty-one percent of employees hired using a personality assessment became top performers within 12-14 months compared to just 7% of those hired without using a hiring tool.
 There are a variety of personality assessments out there, all of which identify certain characteristics or traits of our personality.
 Many are preference based and cannot be used for hiring decisions.
 Arguably the most well known of this type of personality assessment is the Myers-Briggs Type Indicator or MBTI.
 There is still value in using these assessments, as I discuss in this article.
 However, using a behavior-based personality provides a practical analysis of an individual’s personality and can be used as a tool in the hiring process.
-We use our own assessment, the Multi-Rater Personality Inventory (MRPI), developed partly for use in our smartMANAGER course, but also to better understand personalities as a hiring tool.
+We use our own assessment, the Multi-Rater Personality Inventory (MRPI), to better understand personalities as a hiring tool.
 It has a high validity and reliability, correlates strongly against competencies, and is designed in a way that makes skewing the results nearly impossible.
 Even so, our assessment is used as part of the hiring process.
 It helps address concerns our clients might have about an applicant from their interview or references, as well as providing an idea of how the applicant will work in the company’s culture.
 Finally, it identifies potential areas of concern that will help their new manager understand how to better coach them should they be hired.